 The next step is to export the results of the peak picking so that they can be compared to Skyline’s peak picking.
 There are three pieces of information to be exported from each chromatogram: the retention time of the picked peak, the score of the peak, and the q-value associated to that score.
 Because of the way Peak View works, you must export this information in 3 separate files:

-Click on Quantitation -> SWATH Processing -> Score
+Click on Quantitation -> SWATH Processing -> Export -> Score

 In the Save File dialog, choose the name “PeakViewScore.txt” and click Save

-Click on Quantitation -> SWATH Processing -> FDR
+Click on Quantitation -> SWATH Processing -> Export -> FDR

 In the Save File dialog, choose the name “PeakViewFdr.txt” and click Save

-Click on Quantitation -> SWATH Processing -> Observed Retention Time
+Click on Quantitation -> SWATH Processing -> Export -> Observed Retention Time

 In the Save File dialog, choose the name “PeakViewRt.txt” and click Save

 This exports all the relevant data, although it requires another format conversion before it can be imported back to Skyline.
+This is covered in the next section.

 Converting Data to Skyline Format

-Peak View exports the data into 3 separate files, with each file having a separate column for each mass spec run.
-This format is very different from anything Skyline can import, so I have written a script to convert these 3 files into Skyline-importable format.

-You must have access to Skyline source code to make the conversion:

-Open the source file “PerfPeakViewConvert.cs” under the PerfTests

-Set the “testFilesDir” variable to the directory where the PeakView files were exported

-Set the “rtFile” variable to the RT file exported by PeakView

-Set the “scoreFile” variable to the Score file exported by PeakView

-Set the “qValueFile” variable to the FDR file exported by PeakView

-Set the “combinedFile” variable to the Skyline-compatible file you want to output

-Run the PerfTest to execute the conversion
+You can download a program “PeakViewConvert.exe” ([TODO URL]) that combines the score, FDR and retention time files into a single file for importing to Skyline.
+PeakViewConvert is a command line utility, just run it without any arguments for instructions.

 The file output by this conversion is usually suitable for import to Skyline as is, but sometimes manual correction is required.
 In particular, Peak View outputs its own decoys along with the processed peptides, and these decoys sometimes fail to conform to the settings of the Skyline document.
 For example, the peptide T[Acetyl]NICVT might be in the original assay, with the setting that Acetyl must be N-terminal, and Peak View might generate a decoy NIT[Acetyl]CVT, which violates this rule.
 The new peptide will then give an error when imported by Skyline.
 Removing the [Acetyl] in the decoy will solve the problem; Skyline will then ignore the decoy instead of throwing an error.

 Importing Data Back to Skyline